pnp/sp-dev-fx-webparts/samples/react-teams-tab-suggested-members/README.md

-# Spfx Webpart / Teams tab Group members suggestion
+# SPFx Web part / Teams tab Group members suggestion

 ## Summary

-This webpart uses Graph API to suggest you members to add to a group (based on People endpoint), so you can easily add those members to the Group / Teams.
-It can be used as a SharePoint webpart or Teams tab
+This web part uses Graph API to suggest you members to add to a group (based on People endpoint), so you can easily add those members to the Group / Teams.
+It can be used as a SharePoint web part or Teams tab

 ![Suggested Group Members Teams Tab](./assets/SuggestedMembersTeamsTab.jpg)